RHEL-Instruqt/rootless-podman-service/01-install-podman/assignment.md

 ---
 Install Podman
 ===
 The first task is to install Podman.
-This operation must be performed as root or a user with root privileges.

 ```bash,run
 dnf install -y podman